oplS17projects/RCat/README.md

 # RCat

 ### Statement
-RCat aims to be a high-level network scanner for both TCP and UDP with basic service _matching_.
+RCat aims to be a network scanner for both TCP and UDP with basic service to port _matching_.

 ### Analysis

 - Will you use data abstraction?
 How?